kpage/microservices-demo/README.md

     $ docker-compose run web-client yarn add redux
 - You can see all the yarn commands here: https://yarnpkg.com/en/docs/cli

+## Architecture of this app:
+- rest-api: a REST API implemented in golang
+- db: a mariadb database

-TODOs:
+## Misc TODOs:

-- node_modules: store base node_modules image that is usable by prod and ensures same modules for all devs.
-Right now, node_modules will be created for each dev separately, although this should not be a problem due to yarn.lock
 - vscode.sh: start preconfigured Visual Studio Code editor in this folder.
 -- Uses X forwarding to display the GUI
 -- Right now VS Code running inside docker starts and displays the GUI, but crashes on my system when opening a folder with no error message.
 I spent a few hours trying to experiment/debug but was unable to get this working.
 - node should not proxy to rest-api directly, create a simple nginx service to handle all incoming requests.
 Example, / loads static resources from web-client, or anything starting with /api goes to rest-api.
 This would reduce need to expose so many ports on host, which could cause annoying conflicts.

-Architecture of this app:
-- rest-api: a REST API implemented in golang
-- db: a mariadb database